 Turn the question around

-This is another situation where having done your research is critical because you can use actual numbers to ask the interviewer a question instead.
-For example:
+This is another situation where having done your research is critical, because you can use actual numbers to ask the interviewer a question instead.

 “Based on my research, [job title] roles in this area and industry pay between Y and Z. Is that consistent with the range you'll pay for this position?”